Solar-Clean/.github/README.md

 The installation script will then install `ros-noetic-desktop-full` and a lot of required dependencies.
 Additionally poetry, a python package manager, is installed, which will manage virtual python environments.
 During the installation multiple aliases are added to your shell aliases file:

-- `make_drone` automatically calls catkin_make in the workspace directory
+- `make_solarswarm` automatically calls catkin_make in the workspace directory
 - `workon_solarswarm` which will direct you inside the workspace and start the poetry shell
 - `solarswarm` sources the ros setup script and adds the source directory to your ROS_PACKAGE_PATH